8 Mindblowing Reasons Why Strength Training is a Game Changer for Mom Health + Fitness

 Strength Training Benefit #1: Anti-Aging

 Did that get your attention??
 Yep, strength training has been shown to slow the aging process!
-(HIIT technically performed better in the study, it showed a larger increase at the cellular level which can possibly reverse the signs of aging.)
+(HIIT technically performed better in the study, it showed a larger increase at the cellular level.)
 Read here about a 97-year old man that weight trains.
 Unbelievable and SO motivational!

 Strength Training benefit #2: Better Sleep